linzhangUCA/3421tpl-wall_bouncer/README.md

 - Document this project.

 ### (60%) Coding
 **Upload your Python script to this repository.**

+#### Main Objective
-- Move the robot in the walled cell for 1 minute without hitting the wall.
+Move the robot in a walled cell for 1 minute without hitting the wall.

+#### Reference Maneuver Strategy
 The "Forward And Turn" policy as described below should be good enough.
 You can also propose your own control policy and realize it.
   1. Move forward if the robot is "far" from a wall (distance to wall > 0.4 m).
   2. Turn to a different direction if the robot is about to hit a wall (distance to wall <= 0.4 m).
   3. Repeat i and ii.

+#### Functionalities
 - The robot has 2 modes: **WORK MODE** and **PAUSE MODE**.
   - **WORK**: Robot carrys out wall-bouncing maneuvering. `GREEN` LED constantly on at full brightness.
   - **PAUSE**: Robot stops moving. `GREEN` LED fade in and fade out at 1 Hz.